textileio/js-datastore-ttl/README.md

 await ttl.has(key) // false
 ```

-There are also several useful examples included in the [`tests` folder](https://github.com/textileio/js-datastore-ttl/tree/master/tests) of this repo.
+There are also several useful examples included in the [tests](./blob/master/src/index.spec.ts).

 ## API